Wound care services account for a significant amount (6%) of NHS Wales’ budget, an annual cost of around £330m.

 LINKS

-Life Science Hub Wales: https://lshubwales.com/
+Life Sciences Hub Wales: https://lshubwales.com/

 Minuteful for Wound app: https://healthy.io/eu/services/wound/